Skip to main content Go to home page

 Access and correction

 The Privacy and Data Protection Act 2014 and the Health Records Act 2001 provide Victorians with a right of access to records of their own personal details.
-We process requests for access in accordance with the Freedom of Information Act 1982 (FOI Act).
+We ordinarily process requests for access to records in accordance with the Freedom of Information Act 1982 (FOI Act).

 Our collection notices provide details of how to request access to information relating to you that we hold.